First-Principles Study of the Fermi Surface Topology of CeCu$_{2}$Si$_{2}$: Methods

 \subsection{Computational Methods}

 To account for the strong electronic coupling in CeCu$_{2}$Si$_{2}$ we combine standard density functional theory with the GWA method implemented in the CyGutz code \cite{2015Lanata, 2017Lanata}.
-This method uses the full-potential, linearly augmented plane wave (FPLAPW) DFT of WIEN2k \cite{wien2k} as its basis and implements a combination of the GWA and the Slave Boson method to account for strong electronic correlations.
+This method uses the full-potential, linearly augmented plane wave (FPLAPW) DFT of WIEN2k \cite{wien2k} as its basis and implements a combination of the GWA and the rotationally invariant slave boson (RISB) method to account for strong electronic correlations.
 Relativistic spin-orbit coupling (SOC) effects were included with a k-point grid of $12\times 12 \times 12$ and muffin tin radii of 2.50$a_{0}$ for the Ce and Cu atoms and 1.93$a_{0}$ for the Si atoms, where $a_{0}$ is the Bohr radius.
 The cut-off parameter was set to $R_{mt}\times K_{max}=9.0$.
 A generalized gradient approximation (GGA-PBE)\cite{1996Perdew} exchange correlation functional was used throughout all calculations.
-The Coulomb interaction strength was tested at values from $U=$0 eV to $U=$6.0 eV\cite{SupMat}.
+A double counting correction is done in the fully-localized-limit with the local orbital occupation updated in the outer electron density self-consistent loop, and the Coulomb interaction strength was tested at values from $U=$0 eV to $U=$6.0 eV\cite{SupMat}.
 We tested the GWA band renormalization implementation with and without CFS effects included beyond the initial DFT.
 For all calculations where $U>0$, Hund's exchange coupling parameter, $J$, was set at 0.7 eV.
 For comparison, a GGA+DMFT calculation was performed for $U=6$ eV and $J=0.7$ eV.
-Results and details of the methodology are given in the Supplementary Materials, section II\cite{SupMat}.
+Results and details of the methodology are given in the Supplementary Materials, sections SII and SIII\cite{SupMat}.